Page 2 of 2 < Page 1 (Background and Latest Developments in Weeding Tools)

 Another extreme is a super-large wrench device that can effectively remove fairly large plants as tall as several feet.
 For the agricultural scenarios in California, this size of weeds is not anticipated.

 There is also a motorized twisting tool shaped like an extended paint-mixing prong.
 This design has some potential advantages, but the disadvantages appear to be out of balance.
 In addition to the weight and cost of a separate drill-type motor tool, once the weed is removed by the tool, the weed is usually wrapped extensively around the prong, requiring a lot of work to unwind the weed.
 If the prong does not hit target, the result will often be a broken plant stem.
 This tool may potentially work better when combined with a motorized rotating accessory that is specifically designed for this purpose.
 This accessory would feature a slower speed than most power drills allow and an easy way to reverse the direction to unwind the entangled weeds.
 We would encourage inventors and manufacturers to continue working on the development of a motorized twisting tool.
-The Weed Twister patent also includes a motorized version which has not yet been developed for commercial production.
+The Turbo Weed Twister Auger is drill powered and allows you to not only pull out large plants or grassy weeds rapidly, but also to quickly lift them and dispose of them by reversing the drill direction.

 HERBICIDES AND REGISTRATION